 The Committee on Outcomes and Assessment is tasked with the responsibility of designing and implementing the process for Outcomes Assessment across the College.
-The ongoing Goals of this Committee include:
+The ongoing goals of this Committee include:

-- Deliver support for outcomes assessment across the campus - Engage the full campus in the outcomes assessment process - Continue Taskstream training; assess revised design - Maintain the outcomes assessment webpage - Strengthen the connection to program review and integrated planning
+- Deliver support for outcomes assessment across the campus - Engage the full campus in the outcomes assessment process - Develop a schedule of workshops for OA training - Maintain the outcomes assessment webpage - Strengthen the connection to program review and integrated planning

-Over the last two years, the College has participated in the re-development of the Outcomes and Assessment process at Mesa College.
+Over the last three years, the College has participated in the re-development of the Outcomes and Assessment process at Mesa College.
 The formation of the Committee on Outcomes and Assessment (COA) in September 2015 created the foundation for change in the College's OA practice.
 A new, more formalized process was established that encouraged ongoing dialogue at the department/program/unit level, while also adding a more structured reporting mechanism for course, program, and institutional outcomes.
-The committee continues to evaluate the effectiveness of the process through ongoing one-on-one contact with the Department Outcomes Coordinators and campus-wide training workshops.
-A
+The committee continues to evaluate the effectiveness of the process through ongoing one-on-one contact with the Department Outcomes Coordinators (DOCs) and campus-wide training workshops and Summer Assessment Institutes.